TIit0/coffe-stores/README.md

 2. I had to determine how much data i would have to actually save like the ratings and the coffee stores vs info i did not want to save or could get whenever it was necesssary from the user like location, applies for the last two.

-- airtable turned out to be very flexible and well suited for this, it has really good comumentation aswell. so it just needed  a few serverless functions one for Putting/Post and another for Getting
+- airtable turned out to be very flexible and well suited for this, it has really good documentation aswell. so it just needed  a few serverless functions one for Putting/Post and another for Getting

 3. The Apis